SAP-samples/ui5-exercises-codejam/chapters/2.01-fe-fpm/readme.md

 ### 3. Use OData V4

-The Fiori Elements Flexible Programming Model is only available for OData V4, meaning it's not compatible with the OData service we are currently consuming, which is version 2 of the protocol.
+The SAP Fiori elements Flexible Programming Model is only available for OData V4, meaning it's not compatible with the OData service we are currently consuming, which is version 2 of the protocol.
 Luckily, our remote backend service provide endpoints for both V2 and V4, so all we have to do is change the data source in our `webapp-fpm/manifest.json`.

 ➡️ Replace the `sap.app.dataSources` section of the `webapp-fpm/manifest.json` with the following code: